Kanapriya/package-amazonec2/amazonec2/Package.md

 The `kana/amazonec2` package contains operations that work with instances.
 You can launch, describe, and stop the instances with these operations.

+**Security Group Operations**

+The `kana/amazonec2` package contains operations that work with security groups.
+You can create and delete the security groups with these operations.

+**Volume Operations**

+The `kana/amazonec2` package contains operations that work with Volume.
+You can create, attach and detach the volume with these operations.

+**Image Operations**

+The `kana/amazonec2` package contains operations that work with Amazon ec2 AMIs.
+You can create, describe, deRegister and copy the
+AMIs with these operations.

 ## Compatibility
 |                    |    Version     |
 |:------------------:|:--------------:|